PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Thank goodness?" asked Dimsbury, genuinely intrigued.

 "I thought I had missed something.
 A shrewd merchant can't afford to miss things.
-I mean, you don't have some terrible weakness thatyou are not telling me about, do you?"
+I mean, you don't have some terrible weakness that you are not telling me about, do you?"

 "Ho, ho, ho," cackled Alston, "If I did, I certainly would't tell you about it, would I."